TechNishant204/FILEUPLOAD-Nodejs/README.md

 ### Usage
 #### Upload an Image:
-Send a POST request to http://localhost:3000/upload/image with a file in the file field (e.g., via Postman or a frontend form).
+Send a POST request to http://localhost:3000/upload/image with a file in the file field (e.g., via Postman or a frontend form).<br/>
-Response: { "url": "https://res.cloudinary.com/...", "msg": "Image uploaded successfully" }
+Response: { "url": "https://res.cloudinary.com/...", "msg": "Image uploaded successfully" }<br/>
-Email: User receives a confirmation with the Cloudinary URL.
+Email: User receives a confirmation with the Cloudinary URL.<br/>
 Upload a Video:
-Send a POST request to http://localhost:3000/upload/video.
+Send a POST request to http://localhost:3000/upload/video.<br/>
-Similar response and email notification.
+Similar response and email notification.<br/>
-Local Storage: Files are temporarily stored in ./uploads/ before Cloudinary upload.
+Local Storage: Files are temporarily stored in ./uploads/ before Cloudinary upload.<br/>